hujhax/austin-improv-wiki/Shows/Strange Worlds Episodes/Codename -  Sleuth and the Case of the Assassin's Sting.md

+---
+description: "This was the first Strange Worlds story about Simon Doyle,..."
+---
 This was the first [[Shows/Strange Worlds|Strange Worlds]] story about Simon Doyle, AKA "Codename: Sleuth".
 It was improvised on March 30th, 2013.

 ## Episode Summary